 Ask yourself how you could reward that courage with an open and nonjudgmental attitude.

 Act like you’ve been here before, even if you haven’t.
-Make the patient believe this is an everyday occurrence for you and nothing to be ashamed about.
+Make the patient believe this is an everyday occurrence for you and nothing to be ashamed of.

 We go more in-depth in a recent article about caring for LGBTQ individuals.
 But first and foremost, remember that:

-1. The transgender patient is a person with a health concern.
+1. A transgender patient is a person with a health concern.

 2. Our job as nursing professionals is to provide equitable care

 Nurses who are firmly grounded in these two tenets are on their way to providing quality care for these patients.